Reference Architecture for Citrix Virtual Apps and Desktops on AWS

 - By using templates and performing trial builds, an Enterprise technologist can learn about, evaluate, and design systems that meet the specific needs of their organization or customer.

-AWS Infrastructure Layer - Additional Resources
+AWS Infrastructure Layer - extra Resources

 The following resources can be used to help more about Citrix virtualization on AWS requirements and leading practices: